fortinet/azure-templates/FortiAnalyzer/single-1nic-private/README.md

 ![FortiAnalyzer-VM azure design](images/faz-single-1nic-private.png)

+The VM will have the sixth IP in the network range as his static IP.
+You can adapt the 'sn1IPfg1' variable in the ARM template to change this.

 This Azure ARM template can also be extended or customized based on your requirements.
 Additional subnets besides the ones mentioned above are not automatically generated.

 ## Deployment